Technologicat/spacemacs.d/README.md

 `C-M-S-a` | `sp-backward-slurp-sexp` (one key "back" (left) from slurp) `C-M-S-v` | `sp-backward-barf-sexp` (one key "back" (left) from barf)

+Smartparens works also for things such as quoted strings and parenthesized remarks in plain text.

-Note as usual in CUA mode, `C-x`, `C-c` still act as prefixes if no region is active - or if pressed quickly twice in succession (e.g. `C-x C-x`).
+Note as usual in CUA mode, `C-x`, `C-c` still act as prefixes if no region is active - or, when a region is active, if pressed quickly twice in succession (e.g. `C-x C-x`).
+So when a region is active, you can e.g. `python-indent-shift-left` with `C-c C-c <`.

-The `custom-keys-minor-mode` (while enabled) unmaps `C-z` from `evil-emacs-state-map`, because emulation maps precede minor mode maps and we want `C-z` for undo.
+The `custom-keys-minor-mode` (while enabled) unmaps `C-z` from `evil-emacs-state-map`, because emulation maps precede minor mode maps and we want to have `C-z` for undo.

 Note the function keys `<f10>` (menu) and `<f11>` (toggle frame full screen) are already taken.